SheetalMaurya/MvvmCross-Wiki/MonoTouch.Dialog-data-binding-without-full-MvvmCross-framework.md

 The demo is based on TipCalc.

-It uses a simplified MvvmCross setup in the AppDelegate class - this setup only passes in the converters to use - app navigation is purely up to the user:
+It uses a simplified MvvmCross setup in the AppDelegate class - this setup only passes in the IValueConverters to use in binding:

 ```
 MvxSimpleTouchDialogBindingSetup.Initialise(typeof(Converters.Converters));
 ```

+Because of this simplified setup, ViewModel and View creation is now left entirely up to the coder - MvvmCross just keeps entirely out of the way!

 The ViewModel then used in this example is a very straight-forward `INotifyPropertyChanged` class - no `Mvx` in sight!